NatronGitHub/NatronGitHub.github.io/brand.md

 Natron has lettermark and wordmark logos.
 The logos are properties of the Natron Project and are used to identify official Natron content.
 Third parties can use the Natron logo to provide credit to the Natron software or to refer to the Natron Project.

 {% include download-btn.html
-   name="Download logo kit"
+   name="Download Logo Kit"
    href="files/Natron-Brand-Package.zip"
    styling="with-spacers"
 %}